Instant Pot Jeffrey’s Jewish Wedding Soup

 - If making the Pastina, boil some lightly salted water on the stove in a pot and add in 1/4 cup of the Pastina.
 Boil for 4 minutes and then drain through a really fine colander or a sieve as this is microscopic pasta we’re dealing with here.
 (NOTE: We aren’t cooking this in the Instant Pot because it will absorb way too much of the broth and grow to be overcooked and mushy.
 Do it this way if you want Pastina in your soup)

 - When the Instant Pot‘s lid comes off, add in the crunchier, whiter portion of the scallions and stir in.
 (If you used chicken, remove it, shred it and add it back to the pot).
-Then, take the other 2 eggs + 2 egg whites that were beaten together, add those to the soup and immediately stir in as egg ribbons form.
+Then, (if using) take the other 2 eggs + 2 egg whites that were beaten together, add those to the soup and immediately stir in as egg ribbons form.
 The soup will now be ready to ladle into bowls and then topped with Pastina, if using

 - Enjoy!
 Mangia!
 L’Chaim!